Getting Married?

 Religious Requirements

-Obviously, there are various options open to you regarding how and where you can exchange your wedding vows (e.g. a Civil Wedding at home or abroad, or a Religious Wedding).
-Again, obviously, there are consequences that follow whatever pathway you opt for.
-Should you choose to explore the option of having your wedding in Celbridge and Straffan Parish, we will be delighted to journey with you.
+There are various options open to you regarding how and where you can exchange your wedding vows (e.g. a Civil Wedding at home or abroad, or a Religious Wedding).
+Should you choose to explore the option of having your wedding in St Patrick’s, Celbridge or St Brigid’s, Straffan, we will be delighted to journey with you.
 Our commitment is to help you in all aspects relating to the religious dimension of your wedding.

 Church Documents required:

-- A Baptism Certificate – Long form including parents names (not a state birth cert and not an old baptism cert).
-It is evidence of your baptism and that you were not previously married.
-This is why it must be dated within six months of the wedding.
+• A Baptism Certificate – Long form including parents names (not a state birth cert and not an old baptism cert).
+It is evidence of your baptism.
+It must be dated within six months of the wedding.
 You can get this from the Church where you were baptised.

+These are completed by your current Parish Priest.
 This is a form which asks a number of questions to make sure that you understand the step that you are about to take.
-This form is organised by the Priest of your Parish where you are residing for the last six months or more.
-It is important to be in touch with the Priest to complete this form in good time.
+It is important to get in touch with the Priest to complete this form in good time.

 Plan the Liturgy